5 top tips to spice up your festive feast

-Make your festive fizz extra special.
-Rather than adding the usual orange juice, try adding some sloe gin or Brontë Liqueur for a drink that really says ‘Yorkshire’.
+Make your Christmas drinks extra special with a champagne cocktail.
+Rather than adding the usual orange juice for a Bucks Fizz, try adding some sloe gin, or for a wonderful Yorkshire touch try some Brontë Liqueur.
 Simply add to the bottom of your champagne flute and top up with the chilled fizz of your choice.
+This could be prosecco, cava, champagne or even a non-alcoholic fizz; we like Nozeco – great for non-drinkers and the kids can join in too!
+Or perhaps a classic champagne cocktail:

 Christmas goes hand in hand with British seasonal vegetables – roast potatoes, brussels sprouts, parsnips and carrots are all a traditional part of the meal.
 The good news is that they can be prepared well in advance and refreshed when you need them by adding fresh herbs, butter and seasoning.
 Why not get the whole family involved on Christmas Eve and peel and chop over a glass of something festive?

-Love them or hate them, Brussels sprouts are a long-established part of the meal but there’s nothing worse than a soggy sprout so make you sure you only boil them until they are still slightly firm and full of colour.
-To finish they should be sautéed with butter, walnuts and pancetta.
+Love them or hate them, Brussels sprouts are a long-established part of the meal but there’s nothing worse than a soggy sprout!
+So make you sure you only steam them until they are still slightly firm and full of colour.
+To finish, we like them quickly sautéed with butter, some chopped walnuts and pancetta.

 Avoid flavourless root veg by par boiling and oven roasting them with a touch of balsamic vinegar, butter and seasoning.
 Or – if you’re running out of room in the oven – try them honey glazed by simmering gently with a knob of butter, a tablespoon of honey and a tiny amount of water.
 When tender, add balsamic vinegar and thyme.